 The ice in Antarctica is melting.
-There were multiple stories in the news yesterday about ponds forming in the land ice- thanks to Emily and Pedro via Alex for the links to the stories in the Washington Post
+There were multiple stories in the news yesterday about ponds forming in the land ice- thanks to Emily and Pedro via Alex for the links to the stories in the Washington Post and The Hill.

 New data about the ice is collected and shared every day.
 Here on the ship, we receive updated maps that include images from various satellites.
 The ones I find most interesting are those from the U.S. National Ice Center (NIC) which show outlined regions of different ice coverage.
 Note to Teachers: these maps provide an excellent opportunity for students to use the NASA Data Literacy Cubes and I can share additional PDFs from a range of days if you want to explore change over time.

 While the satellites reveal large scale shifts in the density of ice coverage or the position of big icebergs, we don't often see evidence of a changing planet when we look at the world surrounding the ship.
 For example, this morning, the view off the starboard side was nothing but white (a white that looks blue in iPhone images, I guess).